bitrockteam/bitrock-website/src/blog/bringing-gdpr-in-kafka-with-vault.md

 ![](/img/d10.png)

-Notice that value and key serializer class must be set to the StringSerializer, because Vault Transit can only handle strings containing base64 data.
-The client invoking Kafka Producer and Consumer API however is able to process any supported type of data, according to the serializer or deserializer configured in the **interceptor.value.serializer** or **interceptor.value.deserializer** properties.
+Notice that value and key serializer class must be set to the StringSerializer, since Vault Transit can only handle strings containing base64 data.
+The client invoking Kafka Producer and Consumer API, however, is able to process any supported type of data, according to the serializer or deserializer configured in the **interceptor.value.serializer** or **interceptor.value.deserializer** properties.

 <br/><br/>